laravel-enso/DataTable/README.md

 ### Installation

-1. Publish the configuration, VueJS component, and language files
+The component is already included in the Enso install and should not require any additional installation steps.

+### Use

+1. Optionally, you may publish the example table structure class
     ```
-    php artisan vendor:publish --tag=datatable-config
-    php artisan vendor:publish --tag=vue-components
-    php artisan vendor:publish --tag=vue-lang
-    ```
-    Optionally, you may publish the example table structure class
-    ```
     php artisan vendor:publish --tag=datatable-class
     ```

-2. Include the `Datatable.vue` component in your `app.js`

-3. In your controller add `use DataTable` to include the trait.
+2. In your controller add the `DataTable` trait.
 This includes two helper methods that will manage the builder:
 	- initTable
 	- getTableData

-4. In the controller you must define a method for the query builder, such as:
+3. In the controller you must define a method for the query builder, such as:
     ```
     public function getTableQuery()
     {